"Dear Rebecca,

 Thank you for adding your energy, your creativity and your voice to 'Another Song Will Rise - A Tribute to Debbie Friedman z"l.'
 I must say that your involvement in (the) children's medley was priceless.
 And, the energy that you brought to 'Miriam's Song' was infectious.
 Thanks for being a part of this significant community event."

-Shonnie Lebovitz, Congregation M'kor Shalom, Cherry Hill, NJ, from a letter (Mar 16, 2011)
+Shonnie Lebovitz, Congregation M'kor Shalom, Cherry Hill, NJ - Personal Note (Mar 16, 2011)

 "Dear Rebecca,